Skip to Content

 apply rubio monocoat to an epoxy river table

-Once the surface is completely covered, I allow a bead of oil to drip over the sides and use my hand with nitrile gloves to spread the material.
+Once the surface is completely covered, allow a bead of oil to drip over the sides and use your hand with nitrile gloves to spread the material.

 apply rubio monocoat oil plus 2c to epoxy wood table live edge

-Then, I wipe off the excess with a rag.
+Then, wipe off the excess with a rag.

 apply rubio monocoat to epoxy table top